Nkalyankumar/MovieRecommendationUsing-KNN/README.md

 # Installation
 To install and run the MovieRecommendation Project, follow these steps

-1.Clone the project repository from GitHub: git clone https://github.com/Nkalyankumar/MovieRecommendationUsing-KNN
+1. Clone the project repository from GitHub: git clone https://github.com/Nkalyankumar/MovieRecommendationUsing-KNN

-2.Install the required dependencies.
+2. Install the required dependencies.
 Ensure you have Python and pip installed.
 Then, navigate to the project directory and run:

 Dependencies include

-1.sklearn
+1. sklearn

-2.sqlite3
+2. sqlite3

-3.joblib
+3. joblib

-4.numpy
+4. numpy

-5.pandas
+5. pandas

-6.Flask
+6. Flask

-7.flask_cors
+7. flask_cors

-8.flask_session
+8. flask_session

 # K-Nearest Neighbors (KNN) Classifier
 The recommendation system employs a KNN Classifier for content recommendations.
 The model is initially trained using the MovieLens dataset.
 Nearest neighbors for a given user's preferences are determined, and content is recommended based on their similarities.